gtluu/timsconvert/README.md

 specified, all other default parameters for all other values will be used.
 See below for an explanation of all parameters.
 ```
-nextflow run /path/to/timsconvert/nextflow.nf --input /path/to/your/data --experiment lc-tims-ms
+nextflow run /path/to/timsconvert/nextflow.nf --input /path/to/your/data
 ```
 2. Depending on the size of your data/number of files, TIMSCONVERT may take some time to finish conversion.